cperaltab/ADAPT/_pages/day2.md

     [SeagrassNet protocol](https://search.oceanbestpractices.org/search?q=SeagrassNet&fields=all&activeField=all)
    [MarineGEO] incert url

+## • 8:45-17:00 (Lunch Break 12:00-13:30)

 **Activities**

 - Brief Intro to the field data collection methods: Seagrass.
-- Field work: the participanst will be organized in groups and each will be working on the field data collection.
+- Field work: the participanst will visit a seagrass site and will work in groups on the field data collection.
 - Field data collection protocols: [SeagrassNet](https://search.oceanbestpractices.org/search?q=SeagrassNet&fields=all&activeField=all)  protocol (Adopt methods from MarineGEO, specially for associated fauna data; even if it is not in the OBPS).

-## • 8:00-17:00 (Lunch Break 12:00-13:30)

 In the field:
 _Note: Develop a step-by-step manual (field work plan), including templates for data sets._